 In order to create an integration application, you need the following prerequisites:

 - A Microsoft Azure account with administrator permissions to delegate roles to the application user.
 Your Microsoft Azure subscription must be linked with your Office 365 subscription by using the same login id.

 - A security token for the Microsoft Cloud Application Security Portal.
 See the Managing API tokens topic in the Microsoft documentation.

-- Follow the instructions in Get started with Office 365 Management APIs in the Microsoft documentation to create an integration application.
+- Follow the instructions in the Create an Azure Entra ID application topic in the Microsoft documentation to create an integration application.

 - When creating your application, make a note of the following parameters.
 They will be needed to